feriekolonien/site/apps/studio/README.md

 > Repository for Feriekoloniens CMS (powered by Sanity.io)

-This project backs most content (soon to be) available on [feriekolonien.no](http://feriekolonien.no/)
+This project backs most content available on [feriekolonien.no](http://feriekolonien.no/)

 ### Prerequisites